MeoMix/StreamusChromeExtension/CONTRIBUTING.md

-﻿﻿# JavaScript Coding Conventions Guide
+## JavaScript Coding Conventions Guide

 This is not intended to be a comprehensive list.
 If a situation is not described in this guide, use common best practices such as the [Google JavaScript Style Guide](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).

 ## Coding Style

 - No tabs.
-Four spaces.
+Two spaces.
 - No trailing whitespace.
 - Attempt to keep lines fewer than 120 characters.
 - Always use semicolons and don't rely on implicit insertion.